OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

     }
 ~~~

-The completed `userPanel.js` should look like this:
+The completed `userPanel.js` should look like the following code.

 ~~~javascript
 import {